Biosciences & Biotechnology

-The state funded Cancer Prevention and Research Institute of Texas (CPRIT) has invested $1.63 billion through more than 1,056 grants since 2010.
-CPRIT funding has attracted nearly 100 cancer researchers and their labs to Texas and prompted $910.8 million in follow on investment in CPRIT supported companies.
-Leading research eorts in the area represent established and emerging industries, including nanotechnology, pharmaceuticals, nutraceuticals, genetics/genomics, biodefense and infectious diseases, stem cell research and oncology.
+The state-funded Cancer Prevention and Research Institute of Texas (CPRIT) has invested $1.63 billion through more than 1,056 grants since 2010.
+CPRIT funding has attracted nearly 100 cancer researchers and their labs to Texas and prompted $910.8 million in follow-on investment in CPRIT-supported companies.
+Leading research efforts in the area represent established and emerging industries, including nanotechnology, pharmaceuticals, nutraceuticals, genetics/genomics, biodefense and infectious diseases, stem cell research and oncology.

 The BioScience Research Collaborative built by Rice University is an innovate-space where scientists and educators from Rice University and other TMC institutions work together to perform leading research that benefits human medicine and health.
 Shortly after opening in 2010, the National Space Biomedical Research Institute (NSBRI) and Baylor College of Medicine’s Center for Space Medicine joined the Collaborative.
 Funded by NASA in collaboration with Baylor College of Medicine, the NSBRI is studying and solving the health risks and problems related to long-duration spaceflight.

-This Port Houston overview is part of the annual 2018 Houston Economic Outlook.
-For the full report click here.
+This Biosciences & Biotechnology overview is part of the annual 2019 Houston Economic Outlook.

 Sections covered in the full report include: